The challenge we want to address

 - You can find the pilot workshop report here: Nuclear Weapons Decision-Making Under Technological Complexity: Workshop Report, March 2021

-Believing that nuclear-decision makers of tomorrow are with us today, the ELN is partnering with the Oracle Partnership, the British American Security Information Council (BASIC), the Emerging Voices Network (EVN), the Younger Generation Leaders Network on Euro-Atlantic Security (YGLN) and the Heinrich-Böll-Stiftung to expose a younger generation of experts to a similar scenario and set of sophisticated, AI-based technological complexity trends and engage them in a similar conversation about impact, resulting risks and opportunities for high level nuclear decision making.
-We believe that the younger generation will bring a different perspective of, and expectations from, emerging and disruptive technologies and, unburdened by deep involvement in nuclear decision making, will offer a unique perspective on the challenge we face.
+Believing that nuclear-decision makers of tomorrow are with us today, the ELN partnered with the Oracle Partnership, the British American Security Information Council (BASIC), the Emerging Voices Network (EVN), the Younger Generation Leaders Network on Euro-Atlantic Security (YGLN) and the Heinrich-Böll-Stiftung to expose a younger generation of experts to engage them in a similar conversation about impact, resulting risks and opportunities of technological complexity for nuclear decision making.
+The younger generation brought a different perspective of, and expectations from, emerging and disruptive technologies and, unburdened by deep involvement in nuclear decision making, offered a unique perspective on the challenge we face.

 Strand 3: Methodologies to Deal with Multi-Tech Complexities

-In this strand we want to look at methodologies for nuclear decision making that could help deal with technological complexity.
+In this strand we look at how technological complexity will affect the nuclear decision-maker and develop methodologies that could help deal with technological complexity.
 The Council of Strategic Risks is leading this work.

 Strand 4: Mitigation Strategies and Arms Control

-This strand of work is looking at mitigation efforts and possible “arms control” mechanisms for regulation and use of emerging and disruptive technologies, in particular cyber offensive capabilities, hypersonic weapon systems, space weapons, artificial intelligence, drones and LAWS.
-This strand will assess the impact of these technologies on nuclear stability and evaluate and develop practical policy options that governments might pursue to mitigate related risks.
+This strand of work analyzes risks for nuclear stability posed by individual technologies alongside those of other technologies, in particular cyber offensive capabilities, hypersonic weapon systems, space weapons, artificial intelligence, drones and LAWS.
+It will develop practical policy options that governments might pursue to mitigate related risks and offer possible “arms control” mechanisms for regulation and use of emerging and disruptive technologies.
 The Arms Control Association is leading this work.

 Nuclear and New Technology Publications